 - Students will perform their theoretical-practical training activities in the operational units located at IHS and those arranged with it.

 - The students' practical training activity is planned throughout the course as a training activity and may not include all of the activities performed by staff personnel.

 - Student assessment must include the acquisition of theoretical knowledge as well as professional skills.

 - While completing care tasks, students must be assured a staff physician as a reference from the operational unit under which they are working to protect patients and as an essential part of their learning.

 - Patient intake, specialised out-patient services and specialised consultations are a part of the students' training yet must be only as accompanying responsible medical staff.

 Art.
 12 – Insurance cover

-Considering that each student must personally take out personal medical insurance (art.
-10), IHS offers insurance cover for professional risks and training-related accidents for students who do not automatically have it with enrolment in the University Master's Level II in Cardiac Surgery and Cardiology (see link: UNIMIB.IT)
+Considering that each student must personally take out personal medical insurance (art.10), IHS offers insurance cover for professional risks and accidents connected to the training activity for students who do not automatically have it enrolled in the II level University International Master in Cardiology and Techniques Applied to Cardiac Surgery (see website: www.unibg.it)